praveennhiremath/learning-library/developer-library/microservices-data-refactoring/detect-communities/detect-communities.md

 ## Task 3 : Analysis of nelwy formed clusters

 * There are 63 Nodes in this below Cluster :
-* Main Table for foraming a cluster is PRSNL where major number of tables are connected with this table.
+* Main Table for forming a cluster is PRSNL where major number of tables are connected with this table.

-* All the tables related to Personal and tracking of those personal details has formed the formed one cluster.
+* Patient and his details, patient allergies, patient tracking and schedules, and his diagnosis details formed a cluster.

 * The Person will have the Problems and He consults the Doctor.
 Doctor will diagnoise the Patient.
-And the tracking of the patient is carried out
+And the tracking of the patient is carried out.

-If you see below the Below tables are related to Person who is a patient.
+If you see the below tables are related to Person who is a patient.
 Here the Person, his Diagnosis, Tracking the activity of the Person has formed one community.
 Similarly there are other communities formed as well.

  ```
  ALLERGY